mathisGarberg/angular-folder-structure/core.rst

 `~/src/app/core <https://github.com/mathisGarberg/angular-folder-structure/tree/master/src/app/core>`_

-This module is for classes used by appmodule.
+This module is for classes used by app.module.
 Resources which are always loaded such as route guards, HTTP interceptors, and application level services, such as the ThemeService in this application, belong in this directory.
 Services for the app.module such as logging go in